tfiers/unitlib/tests/ReadMe.md

 ## How to run tests locally

-1. Install your local version of the `yunit` package, by running, in the project root dir:
+1. Install your local version of the `unitlib` package, by running, in the project root dir:
    ```
    pip install -e .